ST10464476/PROG6212-PART1/README.md

-# 🏃‍♂️ RaceDay Event Management System
+# RaceDay Event Management System

-### A Web-Based Event Management System for Running, Walking and Cycling Events
+## Student Details

-**Student Name:** Katlego Moshaba
+Name and Surname: Katlego Moshaba
-**Student Number:** ST10464476
+Student Number: ST10464476
-**Module:** PROG6212
+Module: PROG6212

----

-## 🎯 Project Overview
+## Project Description

-**RaceDay** is a web-based event management system designed to support the planning and management of running, walking and cycling events in South Africa.
+RaceDay is a web-based event management system designed for running, walking and cycling events in South Africa.

-The system is designed to make it easier for **Organisers** to manage events, categories, participant enrolments, routes, weather information and race results. **Participants** will be able to view available events, enrol for events and access their enrolment and result information.
+The system will allow organisers to create and manage events, event categories, participant enrolments, routes, weather information and race results.
+Participants will be able to register, log in, view available events, enrol for events and view their enrolment and result information.

-The project is being developed in stages, starting with system planning and database design before moving into API and web application development.
+The project is being developed in different stages.
+Part 1 focuses on the planning of the system and the design of the database before the REST API and web application are developed.

----

-## 👥 User Roles
+## User Roles

 ### Organiser

-Organisers are responsible for managing events and their related information.
-They can:
+An organiser will be able to:

-- Create and update events
+- Create and manage events
 - Manage event categories
 - View participant enrolments
 - Manage event routes